Orgzales/Unity-XR-NetworkMapper-Project/README.md

 				- 🗸 VUlnerable = int
 			- 🗸 New network...
 		- Create Script that keeps the DataBase updating
-			- Coming Soon...
+			- 🗸 Create Dictionary that keeps each data of network
+			- Create new visual each new network joining
+			- Make sure No_Connection is included to the previous network
 	- Create a button that delete wifiobjects on click
 		- Have radius adjustment for user.
 		- Get rid of all wifi objects within radius

 # Step 7 Plans

+	- Create Prefabs name based on SSID
+	- IF change to new SSID, set all objects to false
+		- If changed back reverse the true and false condition
+	- This will be to mimic saving for future functions.
+		- If no connection, defualt to previous SSID
 	- Mimic Finding Shadow ITs Networks that are hidden
 		- Detect Hidden SSIDs when scanning
 			- Create new screen in AR
 		- Have SSIDs become white or black listed
 		- Detect rouge access points
 			- Add these rouge access points to AR screen
 			- when scans, checks if access points SSID matches any known rogue AP SSIDs.

 # Step 8 Plans
 		- Create an Anchor point that the prefabs spawn locations are based